 FCAR maintains an active Continuing Education Program.
-Members receive classes at a discounted rate and class schedules are designed to ensure all members can meet the state’s continuing education requirements.
+Members receive classes free of charge and class schedules are designed to ensure all members can meet the state’s continuing education requirements.
 Additional non-CE classes are offered through the FCAR Informed Professional Series which focuses on technology, business trends, and sale and marketing.

 Through several committees, FCAR gives back to our local community.
 Our Community Service Committee holds fundraisers throughout the year and disburses proceeds to local charitable organizations, through the REALTORS® Charitable Fund.

 FCAR’s Affordable Housing Committee works with the Frederick Community Action Agency to help teach homebuyer education classes.
 In addition, the Affordable Housing Committee works to ensure members and their clients and customers are kept abreast of programs offering down payment and closing costs assistance to homebuyers.

 - Additional information on programs to assist homebuyers: www.mdhomeprograms.com.

 The Equal Opportunity Committee reaches out to local schools to participate in the Maryland REALTORS® Fair Housing Poster contest.
 The Equal Opportunity has also created Project Access to build wheelchair accessible ramps for local homeowners in need.

 On an annual basis, the American Home Month Committee rounds up volunteers and sponsors to improve the exterior of a local homeowner’s property.
 These projects can include landscaping, roofing, siding, painting, and many other related types of work.